Last updated on August 4, 2026

 Comparison snapshot: how the 7 stack up

-FurtherAI Yes (web + mobile) Yes — commercial insurance 200–646% ROI; 90% claim-intake automation; 30× faster intake 6–8 weeks
+FurtherAI Mobile-accessible (web + responsive) Yes — commercial insurance 200–646% ROI; 90% claim-intake automation; 30× faster intake 6–8 weeks

-Hi Marley Yes (SMS-native) Yes — claims comms Carrier-cited cycle-time improvements 4–8 weeks
+Hi Marley Yes — SMS-native Yes — claims comms Carrier-cited cycle-time improvements 4–8 weeks

-Sonant AI Yes (voice) Yes — agency voice 8× ROI in 30 days (O'Connor); 600% first-month ROI (BIG Pickering) Days–weeks
+Sonant AI Yes — voice + web/mobile dashboard Yes — agency voice 8× ROI in 30 days (O'Connor); 600% first-month ROI (BIG Pickering) Days–weeks

 How to choose the right mobile insurtech AI workspace

 1. Workflow fit.
-Start with the workflow that loses the most agent hours today: submissions, policy comparison, FNOL, audit, or proposal generation.
+Start with the field workflow that loses the most agent hours today: submissions, policy comparison, FNOL, audit, or proposal generation.
 Pick the platform with the deepest automation in that workflow rather than the broadest feature list.

 4. Integration capability.
 Native or light-touch connectors into your AMS, CRM, document store, and rater.
 Long IT projects kill payback windows.